ulises-jimenez/Linear-Regression-Sample/README.md

-Stats-and-Machine-Learning
+Linear-Regression
 ==========================

-Scripts for various statistical projects
+Script for Linear-Regression project